matsengrp/gcreplay/nextflow/README.md

 * Specifies the barcodes (at the **end** of read) for demultiplexing individual wells from each of the plate-demultiplexed NGS Fastq files.

-* formatted with two, space-deliminated, columns.
+* formatted with two, space-delimited, columns.
 The first column should be the well ID, and the second the oligonucleotide barcode

 #### `--partis_anno_dir`